------------------------------------------------------------------------------

 Instructions:

 1. Cut wire into 1-1/4" to 1-1/2" lengths.
-Dip the end of each wire into yellow acrylic paint and poke the other end into a scrap of Styrofoam until paint has set.
+Dip the end of each wire into yellow acrylic paint and poke the other end into a scrap of Styrofoam until paint has set.2.
+Punch teardrop shapes from pastel colored, lightweight paper, six of a single color for each tulip.

 3. Lay petals in the palm of your hand and draw over them, end to end, with a large ball stylus.
 This will cause the petals to cup-up and give them shape.